Weak $(1,1)$ Boundedness of Riesz Transforms on Vector Bundles: Abstract

 \section{Abstract}

-We prove weak $(1,1)$ boundedness of (local) Riesz transforms corresponding to a large class of Schr\"{o}dinger operators on vector bundles mainly under the generalized volume doubling condition, either Gaussian or sub-Gaussian upper bounds for the heat kernel only in short time, and derivative estimates for semigroups on vector bundles.
-Consequently, neither Gaussian nor sub-Gaussian upper estimates for the heat kernel are necessary for weak $(1,1)$ boundedness of the Riesz transform on vector bundles.
+The weak $(1,1)$ boundedness of (local) Riesz transforms corresponding to a large class of Schr\"{o}dinger operators on vector bundles is proved, mainly assuming the generalized volume doubling condition, either Gaussian or sub-Gaussian upper bounds for the heat kernel only in short time, and derivative estimates of Bismut type for the corresponding semigroup.